makyo/writing/work/as-yet-unnamed-shared-world/run-ragged.md

 The narrator's voice droned on through the second half of the documentary, and neither fox noticed when it stopped and looped back to the loading screen.
 The motions of the vixen's petting had become hypnotic for them both: Aiden had nodded off, and Sélène wasn't far behind.

 -----

+Friday was a work-from-home day.
+It was always a bit of a relief for both her and Aiden.
+It was time away from all of the awkwardly shaped stresses of the office for her, a time with the more familiarly shaped stresses of home.
+And it was a time for Aiden to relax, drive as he pleased, go eat out.
+He had once joked that he would, on occasion, duck over to a nearby coworker's home to join him and his wife in cooking a gloriously uncomplicated meal.

+When Selene received her permission letter, it had been a joy and a relief.
+Getting the letter had been humiliating, as had the request from HR.
+They had been so positive about it, so supportive, and so clueless.
+Lots of "we just need to make sure" and "we want you to be safe, but also present".
+She *was* present.
+She was just *too* present.

+Work had known this, hiring her, too.
+She had made it clear in her cover letter when applying, and had repeated it (and repeated it, and repeated it) during the interview.
+Aiden had had to talk her through a night of anxious pacing and had even requested she turn her phone to net-only mode so that she wouldn't be so tempted to call and reassure her potential employers yet again that she had OCD but was willing to do everything she could.

+"We are happy to welcome you to the team with the position of junior editor," the acceptance letter had said.
+"We are eager to help you achieve all that you can in your work life.
+Please see HR about additional accommodations during orientation."

+And they did try.
+She was the cubicle furthest from the kitchen.
+They special-ordered her a desk which was a simple, flat table with no pesky drawers or cabinets.
+They provided her with a laptop --- paid for in installments direct from her paycheck --- instead of a desktop.
+It came pre-loaded with all the stuff she'd need, as well as some stuff she didn't, but found useful anyway.
+The time-sensitive monitor dimming software was nice, so she left that on, and she used the timed-break software to dictate when she could check her feeds.

+It just hadn't been quite enough.
+Nothing ever was, with OCD.

+Her cubicle being so far away from it hadn't necessarily kept her from the work kitchen.
+There had been several instances of her getting caught prowling through the cupboards.
+Caught by coworkers she didn't know well enough to explain *why* she she had to leave the cabinets open.

+She got a get-well-soon card addressed to her husband after she called to check on Aiden on every break and several times besides.
+She had accepted the card as gracefully as she could, stammering out a lie about a death in the family.

+HR had called her in one day for a meeting.
+It was a toss-up as to who was more anxious, her or the fretful mouse saying, "This is totally confidential, but one of your coworkers has been concerned about the appearance of your fur, and has asked me to pass this on."
+On the printout she was given were several domestic abuse hot-lines.

+That's when she'd asked about working remote.

+When Selene had first set up this arrangement with her employer, she had imagined that remote days would be far easier than working from the office.

+She was half right.
+At first, it had been much easier.
+The fact of just how terrifying driving was --- there was doubtless some helpful exercise her therapist would come up with --- combined with the completely uncontrolled and uncontrollable nature of the office weighed her down and left her anxieties scrabbling for purchase.

+Home was where all the particulars lived, and so home housed all of her particular anxieties.
+After a week of trying to work from the living room, Aiden helped her move her setup to the breakfast bar in the kitchen.
+It was a less-than-ideal solution, but, on bad days, she would at least be quick about checking the cabinets.

+Home is also where it felt okay to check her feeds.
+She began using the ergonomics software that timed her breaks in earnest, putting her phone in the other room